Introduction: What is a Hernia?

 What is the Recovery Time for Laparoscopic Hernia Repair?

 The recovery time for hernia repair is determined by the type of procedure, the severity of the hernia, and the individual’s health.
 The recovery time after laparoscopic hernia repair is different from person to person.
 The length of stay in the hospital also varies by patient and procedure.
-Some people may be able to go home on the same day of the surgery and go on with their normal daily activities within a day or two, while others may need to stay in hospital for a week or so.
+Some people may be able to go home on the same day of the surgery and go on with their normal daily activities within a day or two, while others may need to stay in the hospital for a week or so.

 Wound Care After Laparoscopy Surgery: